PhantomAppDevelopment/firebase-as3/storage/README.md

 Firebase Storage is based on Google Cloud Storage, a very easy and flexible solution for storing all kinds of files.

 Files are stored the same way as in your personal computer, using a tree hierarchy.
-This means there's a root folder, which can contain more folders and those folders can contain additional folders and files.
+This means there's a root folder which can contain more folders and those folders can contain additional folders and files.

 It is strongly recommended to avoid the use of special characters when naming files and folders.

-You need to have specific care for the slash character `(/)`.
+You need special care for the slash character `(/)`.
 I recommend using this helper function to URL encode them:

 ```actionscript
 private function formatUrl(url:String):String